PajoHack/Booking-System-PP4/README.md

 - [Heroku](https://www.heroku.com/) was used to deplo the finshed project.
 - [Mailjet](https://www.mailjet.com/) was used for email template and to send email notifications.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframe.
+- [Brand Crowd](https://www.brandcrowd.com/) was used to create the DeAngelo's logo.

 ## Media